grafana/grafana/docs/sources/panels/visualizations/status-history.md

 ## Supported data

-This panel works with string, boolean and numerical fields or time series.
+Status history visualization works with string, boolean and numerical fields or time series.
 A time field is required.
 You can use value mappings to color strings or assign text values to numerical ranges.

 ## Display options